Reclaiming Life with a Trauma Intervention Program

 If these events happen for children, this will manifest in adulthood with people struggling with post-traumatic stress disorder, depression, and issues with mental health that could become the gateway for alcohol or drug abuse.
 If the events happen while as adults, such as domestic violence, battling to cope with the events could trigger changes in behavior, adopting harmful habits, and the unwillingness to get needed help.

 Knowing these truths about complex trauma, time is of the essence in making sure a person gets the professional help they deserve to find the light in the darkness.
-The solution is complex trauma interventions, with mental health professionals and families coming together to let a person know what happened to them wasn’t right but is something that can be healed.
+The solution is complex trauma interventions, with mental health professionals and families coming together to let a person know what happened to them wasn’t right but is something that can be healed through a trauma intervention program.

 Known also as “trauma-focused treatment,” complex trauma interventions are clinical, evidence-based methods to intervene into a person’s thought process to reduce the effects of PTSD and other related trauma behavior through non-medicine means.